Jaya325/Workplace/C++/Polymorphism/Polymorphism.md

 We will see the both with an eg
 1. Compiletime Polymorphism
-   -a) Function Overloading
+   - a) Function Overloading
-   -b) Operator overloading
+   - b) Operator overloading
 2. Runtime Polymorphism
    - Function Overriding